Do VLMs Perceive or Recall? Probing Visual Perception vs. Memory with Classic Visual Illusions: Introduction

 In summary, our main contributions are:

-\begin{itemize} \item We build \textbf{VI-Probe}, a controllable illusion-based framework that enables reproducible and fine-grained manipulation of visual and linguistic cues to probe VLMs. \item We introduce a perception–memory diagnostic paradigm that combines paired-prompt consistency (PFC, TFI) and illusion-normalized effect size ($R$), enabling factor-isolated evaluation beyond static accuracy. \item We reveal heterogeneous failure mechanisms across model families (memory override, perception-memory competition, visual-processing limits) and show via human baselines that VLMs fail before perceptual thresholds under illusions yet match humans under controls, confirming template-driven failures. \item We offer practical guidance for evaluation and model design by clarifying the balance between perception and memory in VLMs. \end{itemize}
+\begin{itemize} \item We build \textbf{VI-Probe}, a controllable illusion-based framework that enables reproducible and fine-grained manipulation of visual and linguistic cues to probe VLMs. \item We introduce a perception–memory diagnostic paradigm that combines paired-prompt consistency (PFC, TFI) and illusion-normalized effect size ($R$), enabling factor-isolated evaluation beyond static accuracy. \item We reveal heterogeneous failure mechanisms across model families (memory override, perception-memory competition, visual-processing limits). \item We offer practical guidance for evaluation and model design by clarifying the balance between perception and memory in VLMs. \end{itemize}